CSC-510/Mocking/README.md

 4. Oh no, *should handle empty body for issue #2*, is running, but now it is returning 1 instead of "NA".
 Why?

 5. Write a new function, "maxStars" that returns the name of repo with the most stars.
 You should be able to use existing `data.stars` as mock data.
-This will require digging through the program in order to understanding how everything workds.
+This will require digging through the program in order to understanding how everything works.